 Your child cannot learn to manage difficult emotions such as anger if they have not yet learned to identify and to differentiate between different types of emotions.

-The good news is that there are many anger books for kids that can help with the first step toward their emotional intelligence – learning to identify difficult emotions in oneself and in others.
+The good news is that there are many books about anger for kids that can help with the first step toward their emotional intelligence – learning to identify difficult emotions in oneself and in others.

-Here are six anger books for kids that will help your child learn about different emotions.
+Here are six books about anger for kids that will help your child learn about different emotions.
 Remember that children as young as two can start learning to recognize different emotions and to familiarize themselves with the behaviors and expressions associated with those emotions.

 This book is filled with fun rhymes and colorful illustrations that will help your child understand that there are lots of different ways to feel and be.
 It will increase their awareness of different feelings and how those feelings change.